 There are certain requirements for a CICA claim to succeed and a CICA claim is subject to time limits:

-You must consider that if you pursue a CICA claim that it’s often the case that the award for compensation is less than what you would be awarded if you brought a civil claim against the abuser.
-If you later pursue a civil claim and you are successful then any monies awarded in the CICA application may have to be repaid.
+You must consider that if you pursue a CICA claim the award for compensation is often less than what you would be awarded if you brought a civil claim against the abuser.
+If you later pursue a civil claim and are successful, then any monies awarded in the CICA application may have to be repaid.

-All initial enquires with our legal team are free, confidential and there’s no obligation to proceed.
-We can visit your home, you can come and see us at our offices, we can discuss over the telephone and SKYPE.
-We are willing to make you free as comfortable as possible when making the initial step to tell us what has happened.
+All initial enquires with our legal team are free, confidential, and there’s no obligation to proceed.
+Our Solicitor can arrange to meet in your home, by telephone, Skype, or in our office; whichever is best for you.
+We want you to feel as comfortable as possible when making the initial step to tell us what has happened.